jconnjackson/PyDockerDb2i/README.md

-# DB2 for i Docker Query Tool

-A simple Docker-based tool for connecting to IBM DB2 for i (sometimes called an "AS/400") and executing SQL queries.
-Meant to be used as boiler code for projects that require this.
+# PyDockerDb2i

+___Python + Docker + DB2 for i___

+Boilerplate code that for creating containerized applications using Python that must connect to DB2 for IBM System i

+Supports running queries from the command line out of the box and can be used either for starting new projects or as example code to show how these three technologies can be combined

 ## Quick Start